microsoft/MoveBox-for-Microsoft-Rocketbox/README.md

-#### 2) Then add these libraries to the sample_unity_bodytracking project root directory that contains the Assets folder
+#### 2) Then add these libraries to the MoveBox project root directory that contains the Assets folder

 From Packages/Microsoft.Azure.Kinect.BodyTracking.Dependencies.cuDNN.0.9.1/lib/native/amd64/release